-A message from Lee: Allie & Lennie is an homage to my Grandmothers and roast profiled to evoke all my early coffee experiences.
+Allie & Lennie is an homage to my Grandmothers and is roast profiled to evoke all my early coffee experiences.
 Visiting them in small-town Saskatchewan, I can still remember the smell of their coffee mugs on the table.
 With generous portions of milk and sugar in the cups and servedwith an ever-changing bounty of baked goods like saskatoon pie, vanilla shortbread, or plum dumplings, this espresso roast is designed to embodythe perfect combination of allthese warm sensory memories.

-This is the second time working with São Luiz and the third time partnering with the importer Aequitas.
+This is our third harvest from the wonderful São Luiz and the third time partnering with the importer Aequitas.
 Run by Yuki Minami, the group's mandate is to "foster equitable and transparent relationships by enabling connections between producers and roasters".
 As Yuki states, "Aequitas is Latin for equity.
 But she was also a goddess that meant justice, transparency and fairness.
-And this is what I wanted to do, I wanted to promote a fair trade for producers.”
+And this is what I wanted to do, I wanted to promote a fair trade for producers”.

-FLAVOUR: I think Allie & Lennie would both love this beautiful crop.
+I think Allie & Lennie would both love this beautiful crop.
 It opens with a creamy sweet nuttiness that lands somewhere between peanut butter and brittle.
-There is a wave of chocolate that helps balance out the intricate but light berry acidity.
-The sweetness is the star with a syrupy cooked pear profile.
+There is a wave of chocolate that helps balance out the intricate but light malic acidity.
+The sweetness is the star with a syrupy cooked apple profile.
 The finish is long and full of caramel and toffee notes.
 It like a tray of baked goods jammed into the cup.